yo0oenu/DL-Project-SFAKD/README.md

 Given an input feature map, the proposed local branch computes a spatial attention map as follows:

-1. **Channel pooling:** apply both Global Average Pooling (GAP) and Global Max Pooling (GMP) along the channel dimension, producing two single-channel spatial maps.
+1. **Channel-wise pooling:** compute the channel-wise max and the channel-wise mean of the feature map, each producing a single-channel spatial map (shape `(N, 1, H, W)`).
-2. **Concatenation:** concatenate the GAP and GMP maps along the channel axis.
+2. **Concatenation:** concatenate the max and mean maps along the channel axis, giving a `(N, 2, H, W)` map.
-3. **Convolution + Sigmoid:** pass the concatenated map through a convolutional layer followed by a sigmoid activation to obtain a spatial attention map: `Sigmoid(Conv(x))`.
+3. **Convolution + Sigmoid:** pass the concatenated map through a `3x3` convolution followed by batch normalization and a sigmoid activation to obtain a spatial attention map: `Sigmoid(BN(Conv(x)))`.
-4. This attention map is used to refine the (student) feature map by re-weighting spatially important regions.
+4. The attention map re-weights the original feature map element-wise, emphasizing spatially important regions.
+A `1x1` convolution + BatchNorm + ReLU then projects the result to the target channel dimension.

 This design gives the local branch an actual spatial receptive field and the ability to emphasize informative regions, which a bare 1×1 convolution cannot do.
+See `model.py` for the exact implementation (`SpatialAttention` class).

 ### 3.2 Adaptive Fusion

-As in FAM-KD, the outputs of the global (frequency) branch and the proposed local (spatial) branch are combined via a weighted sum using two **learnable scalars**:
+As in FAM-KD, the outputs of the global (frequency) branch and the proposed local (spatial) branch are combined via a weighted sum using two **learnable scalars** (`rate1`, `rate2` in `model.py`, initialized to 0.5):

 ```
-output = γ1 · (global branch output) + γ2 · (proposed local branch output)
+output = rate1 · (global branch output) + rate2 · (proposed local branch output)
 ```

-Allowing γ1 and γ2 to be learned (rather than fixed) lets the network adaptively balance the contribution of each domain per layer, which helps **prevent representational collapse** into a single dominant branch.
+Allowing `rate1` and `rate2` to be learned (rather than fixed) lets the network adaptively balance the contribution of each domain per layer, which helps **prevent representational collapse** into a single dominant branch.

 ### 3.3 Training Objective